There are enough apps out there that want to collect your digital spare change that I’m beginning to lose track.

 There’s Digit, which analyzes your spending and automatically puts money in a savings account when it deems that you can afford it.
 Then there’s Qapital, which will let you set up a number of triggers that will help you save automatically.
 There’s also Acorns, an app that rounds up transactions from your checking and credit card accounts and puts the spare change into an investment portfolio.

 All of these services are built around a simple idea: you’re not saving enough.
 Which is true, statistically speaking.
-Almost half of this country is under-saving.
+A recent US News article reports that almost half of this country is under-saving.
 We should be putting away about 15% of our incomes every year for retirement, but only a quarter of Americans are saving more than 10%.

 This has pretty dire consequences.
 Besides not being ready for retirement, a lot of Americans have basically no emergency savings.
 That leaves them completely unprepared for a medical emergency, a lost job, or any combination of a big bill or loss of income.

 The solution, according to products like Digit, is to do the savings for you.
 Digit connects to your bank account, watches all of your transactions, and judges for itself when and how much you can put aside into a savings account.
 Because you don’t know how to save, Digit implies, we’re going to do it for you.
 Digit’s intro video attempts to be friendly about it – saving is boring, they say, and requires "planning… and stuff."
 The implication?
 You’ve already proven that you can’t be trusted with your own savings, so let our smart computer product do it for you.